DAEG Prep Classes for the ACT and SAT

 Recognition

 Each year, a number of MMS students qualify for the Advanced CTY level, and some go on to achieve the distinction of Grand Honors, which is reserved for the very top tier of performers worldwide.
 In May, DAEG will send an email out to all students who registered for our prep classes.
-Those students who achieved High Honors by qualifying for the Advanced CTY level by CTY’s standards will be recognized in the Darien Times for their exceptional scores.
+Those students who achieved High Honors by qualifying for the Advanced CTY level by CTY’s standards will be recognized in the local newspaper for their exceptional scores.

 Can My Child Take the ACT or SAT Prep Classes and Exam Just for the Experience?

 Yes!
 Signing up for academic talent search programs is not required.
 Taking a DAEG prep class and corresponding exam would give your child exposure to a test that they may eventually take, without the pressures of a score going on their permanent record.
 Additionally, gifted students often cap out on grade-level tests administered in schools; allowing them to take an above grade-level test may give them a normal distribution and a true sense of their reasoning abilities.
-If you’d like your child to get some experience taking a college entrance exam before the scores go on their permanent record, while qualifying for academic talent search programs and potentially receiving recognition in the Darien Times for exceptional scores, then this opportunity may be right for them.
+If you’d like your child to get some experience taking a college entrance exam before the scores go on their permanent record, while qualifying for academic talent search programs and potentially receiving recognition in the local newspaper for exceptional scores, then this opportunity may be right for them.

 Is My Child a Good Candidate for Academic Talent Searches?